agrikencanadata-creator/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

-## 🌟 About Bara
+## 🌟 About Bara as my mentor

-he is known also as Data With Baraa, an IT Profesionnal and passionate Youtuber on a mission to share knowledge and make working with data enjoyable and engaging!
+He is known also as Data With Baraa, an IT Profesionnal and passionate Youtuber on a mission to share knowledge and make working with data enjoyable and engaging!